JoelHT-Landmark/NuGet-PackageNPublish/README.md

 - Set the **AssemblyTitle**, **AssemblyFileVersion** and **AssemblyDescription** in **Properties\AssemblyInfo.cs**
 - Build the solution

-- You now have a NuGet package (.npkg file) built in your project directory!
+- You now have NuGet (.npkg) and a Symbols (.symbols.nupkg) packages built in your project directory!

 ## How to publish a package using the NuGet.Package'n'Publish extension

-- Build your solution with the **/t:Publish** msbuild switch
+- Build your solution with the **/p:PublishNuGetPackage=true** msbuild switch
  - To change the target repository from the default (http://nuget.org) use the **/p:PublishNuGetPackageTarget="http://myrepo.org"** switch
  - If you've not cached the API key for your custom repository, use the **/p:PublishNuGetPackageTargetKey="MySecretAPIKey"** switch

+## How to publish a Symbols package using the NuGet.Package'n'Publish extension

+- Build your solution with the **/p:PublishSymbolPackage=true** msbuild switch
+ - To change the target repository from the default (http://symbolsource.org) use the **/p:PublishSymbolPackageTarget="http://mysymbolserver.org"** switch
+ - If you've not cached the API key for your custom repository, use the **/p:PublishSymbolPackageTargetKey="MySecretAPIKey"** switch

 ## Still to do